 Which year-end money moves are important to make?
-Take advantage of our in-post Money Moves Checklist as a starting point to close out the current year and prepare for the new year.
+Take advantage of our year-end planning checklist as a starting point to close out the current year and prepare for the new year.

 Carpe diem (Seize the day) my friends!
-With the Year-End quickly approaching, the time for Smart Money Moves has never been better.
+With the end of the year quickly approaching, the time for smart money moves has never been better.

 Year End Financial Planning Checklist